behreajj/AsepriteAddons/commands/README.md

 - `dereference`: Converts a reference layer to a normal layer.
 Transfers the reference layer's parent to the new layer.

+- `findLikeImages`: Assigns a signed 64 bit integer hash of an image to the key "hash" in non empty cels' [property](https://github.com/aseprite/api/blob/main/api/properties.md).
+Cels that contain duplicate images according to the hash are highlighted in red.

 - `flattenGroup`: Flattens a group layer.
 Includes locked layers, but excludes hidden layers.

 - `groupLayers`: Places layers in the active range into a new group layer.
 If all child layers have the same parent, the group is placed under the parent.
 Does not group background layers.